gvwilson/sensibleadventures/nardica/nardica.md

 She was on deck.
 The sky was a perfect blue bowl overhead, summer cold instead of winter freezing.
-Her mother and father were stuffing her into the salvaged ecosuit that had cost them half a catch.
+Third and Second were stuffing her into the salvaged ecosuit that had cost them half a catch.
-"Just in case, love," her mother said, forcing a smile but unable to keep the fear out of her voice.
+"Just in case, love," Third said, forcing a smile but unable to keep the fear out of her voice.
+She kissed Iffy's forehead and slipped her favorite book into the suit.
 "Just in case."*

 *The ship's horn blared another warning.
 Iffy jumped and started crying.
-She was only half awake---her parents had pulled her out of her cost just a few minutes before.
+She was only half awake---the olders had pulled her out of her cot just a few minutes before.
-Her mother hugged her,
+Third hugged her,
-but her father pulled her away.
+but Second pulled her away.
-"There isn't time," he snapped as two of the crew ran past them toward the stern.
+"There isn't time," she snapped as two of the crew ran past them toward the stern.
-At the time she thought he was angry at her for something.
+At the time she thought Second was angry at her for something.
-She realized years later that he was scared.*
+Years later,
+she realized that her older wasn't angry but afraid.*

-*"She's boiling!" a crewman shouted from the crow's nest.
+*"She's boiling!"
+Fourth shouted from the crow's nest.
 "Two points to starboard!"*

-*Iffy's mother sealed the last flap on the ecosuit.
+*Third sealed the last flap on the ecosuit.
-This time her father didn't try to stop her when she hugged her daughter.
+This time Second didn't try to stop her when she wrapped her arms around Iffy.
 "I love you so much," she said in Iffy's ear.*

 *"I love you too," Iffy replied automatically.
 The bulky suit made it difficult for her to bend her arms, but she tried anyway.
-Her father knelt down and put his arms around them both.
+Second knelt down and put her arms around them both.
-He smelled like engine oil and the soap he always used when he shaved.
+She smelled like engine oil and the soap she always used when she shaved her head.
-That was Iffy remembered most clearly later, when she had trouble remembering what his face had looked like.*
+That was Iffy remembered later, when she had trouble remembering Second's face.*

-*The ship heeled hard as the captain tried to steer them away from the seething mass of bubbles ahead.
+*The ship heeled hard as First tried to steer them away from the seething mass of bubbles ahead.
-"She's going to blow!" the crewman shouted.
+"She's going to blow!"
+Fourth shouted.
 The ship's horn blared one last time, and then all Iffy could hear was a rushing sound that seemed to come from all around her.
 Sobbing,
-her mother closed the faceplate on the ecosuit.*
+Third closed the faceplate on the ecosuit.*

-*Without warning,
-the ship staggered and dropped two meters.
+*The ship staggered and dropped two meters.
 Iffy screamed as she fell back to the deck.
-Her parents landed beside her.
+Second and Third hit the deck beside her.
 A great frothing wash of sea water crashed down on top of them.
-She screamed again as it dragged her mother and father back against the metal railing.
+She screamed again as it dragged her olders against the metal railing.
 They grabbed for it,
 but then the ship plummeted again as the gas bubbles rising from the ocean floor below churned the water into foam.
-The last thing Iffy saw before she went under was the crewman who had been in the crow's nest flying through the air, his arms and legs flapping like broken wings against the perfect blue sky.*
+The last thing Iffy saw before she went under was Fourth flying through the air, her arms and legs flapping like broken wings against the perfect blue sky.*

 *Her dream stopped then, just like it always did.
-She didn't remember being fished out of the water a day later by one of the jelly fleet's luckier ships.
+She didn't remember being fished out of the frigid Antarctic water a day later in the net of a passing jelly fisher.
-Its crew said it was a miracle she had survived.
+Aunt Naggie told her it was a miracle she had survived.
 The ecosuit was a hundred years old, maybe more, but every seal had held.